Chicago DUI Lawyer, Providing Nationally-Recognized, Award-Winning Defense for Second-Time DUI

 Hire a Highly-Experienced, Award-Winning DUI Lawyer for Your Second DUI

 James Dimeas is a nationally-recognized, award-winning, DUI lawyer.
-James Dimeas has been handling DUI cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over 25 years.
-Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer in the State of Illinois For the Year 2018."
+James Dimeas has been handling DUI cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over 26 years.
+Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
+The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer in the State of Illinois For the Year 2018 and 2019."
 James Dimeas was named a "Best DUI Attorney."
-Expertise name James Dimeas a "Best Criminal Defense Lawyer in Chicago."
+Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 The American Institute of Criminal Law Attorneys recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
 AVVO rates James Dimeas as "Superb", the highest rating possible for any DUI lawyer in the United States.